 You can expect to pay anywhere from a couple of hundred dollars up to and even over a thousand dollars for an inflatable!
 Keep in mind, the more options, accessories, and quality the boat gives, the higher the pricing!

-With oars, a framework, and a basket behind the comfortable seat for additional storage, the Colorado Pontoon is a stable casting platform.
+The Colorado Pontoon is a stable casting platform with oars, a framework, and a basket behind the comfortable seat for additional storage.
 There’s even a motor mount if you decide to mount a trolling motor behind you!
-For pricing, please give it a quick look here on Amazon.

 Fishing Kayak Prices

 First of all, even though you can fish from a sit-inside kayak, it isn’t the best option for safety reasons.
-So for this article, we are going to compare a sit-on-top kayak to the inflatable pontoon boat.
+So, for this article, we will compare a sit-on-top kayak to an inflatable pontoon boat.

-My personal fishing kayak is the Wilderness Systems ATAK 120, and it suits me fine for the types of fishing I do!
-It does price out at around $1500.00, though, which may be more than someone just getting involved may want to spend.
+My personal fishing kayak is the Wilderness Systems ATAK 120, and it suits me fine for the types of fishing I do.

 You can expect to spend anywhere from three hundred dollars to over five thousand dollars for a sit-on-top fishing kayak!
 The same holds true for kayaks, you’ll get what you pay for!

-Just about all of the major sporting goods box stores carry a variety of sit-on-top kayak models that begin on or near the $300.00 mark.
+Almost all major sporting goods box stores carry a variety of sit-on-top kayak models that begin on or near the $300.00 mark.
 Even Walmart has inexpensive kayaks on display!

-These inexpensive models will get you on the water, although you will be giving up some physical comfort and room.
+These inexpensive models will get you on the water, although you will sacrifice some physical comfort and room.

 The bottom line is you can pick up a nice inflatable pontoon or fishing kayak that will suit you nicely for anywhere between four hundred dollars to six hundred dollars.